gildesmarais/website/_posts/2020-04-11-on_slaughtering_a_pig.md

 ### People are skeptic on homemade Liverwurst

 I brought a jar of conserved Liverwurst back home and brought it to the office the other day.
 I told some colleagues about my experience.
-Some where eager to try it.
+Some were eager to try it.
 But the majority wasn't so keen.
 They usually do not refrain from trying the food I bring and offer.
 Somehow people where doubtful about the Liverwurst.
 My partner made the exact same experience with her colleagues.

 And I wonder why that is?